CadenzaProject/cadenzaproject.github.io/docs/icassp_2024/data/data_overview.md

 Data and baseline code can be [downloaded from here](../take_part/download) following this [timeline](../take_part/key_dates).

-## 1 Training/validation datasets
+## 1 Training/development datasets

 ### Music

 The main training database is the MUSDB18-HQ, which has 100 training songs.
-Teams can split the training dataset into train and validation sets as better suits them.
+Teams can split the training dataset into train and development sets as better suits them.
 However, we recommend using the MUSDB18 proposed split which split the data into 86 songs for training and 14 songs for validation.
 The list of the 14 recommended validation tracks can be found [here](./tracks_details#1-recommended-validation-set)